 - 1 Bowl stainless steel melting bowl

-- 1 Spatula non-plastic, lead-free
+- 1 Spatula plastic-free and lead-free

 - 1 Bowl

-- 1 Parchment paper BPA-free
+- 1 Parchment Paper BPA-free

-- 1 Apple corer
+- 1 Apple Corer

 - 1 Peeler